- Don’t yank electrical cords from the wall. This can damage both the plug and the outlet.

 Outside the home

-- Call a professional for help trimming trees near power lines.
+- Call a professional for help trimming trees near overhead lines.

 - Keep children and pets away from utility equipment, including meters and transformers.

-- Don’t let anyone climb trees or fly kites near power lines.
+- Don’t let anyone climb trees or fly drones or kites near power lines.

-- Don’t disguise transformers or meters with paint or bushes.
+- Don’t disguise transformers or meters with paint, bushes or decorative covers.
 A utility worker might need to work safely around it or find it quickly in an emergency.

 - Don’t tamper with an electric meter (it's dangerous and illegal), and keep it free of ice and snow during the winter.